What Is A Hemifacial Microsomia?

 - Skin tags on the ears and other parts of the face

 This list should be used as a guideline.
-Not every symptom is included.
-If your child has one or more of these symptoms, it does not mean that he or she has hemifacial microsomia.
-If you are concerned that your child might have hemifacial microsomia, please make an appointment with your child's doctor.
+Not every feature is included.
+If your child has one or more of these features, it does not mean that he or she has hemifacial microsomia.
+If you are concerned that your child might have hemifacial microsomia, please make an appointment with your child's doctor for an initial evaluation.

 Using 3D CT imaging, we can provide a diagnosis more quickly and with more accuracy than ever before.
 Traditional CT scans provide black and white, one-dimensional scans, while advanced 3D imaging technology provides colored, multidimensional images that allow us to see the specific characteristics of your child’s craniofacial differences.
 In this way, we can better understand how your child’s birth defect will specifically impact his or her health and development.